Universel Murad Hassil: History

 The temple was built by construction company Van Rhijn Katwijk, which was in financial difficulties at the time.
-New employees were hired for the realization of the project, which cost about ƒ500,000.
+New employees were hired for the realisation of the project, which cost about ƒ500,000.

 The building is a simple square, with a golden cupola dome rising rises 10 m above the rest of the structure.
 The construction used concrete blocks and glass bricks, with the cupola made of double-walled transparent plastic.

 In 1984 the Royal Dutch Touring Club and Tourism Society deemed the temple an attractive "place of interest", and the building was included in the architecture guide of Rijnland region published by the Dutch Association of Architectural Firms.
 In 2009 a quartets card game was published with one card featuring the building.
 There is also an associated amphitheatre for 335 people located nearby in a dune valley.

 In 2014 the building was nominated for monument status by the municipal heritage committee.
 It has been open to the public on European Heritage Days.

+As of September 2023 the building is part of a project called 'The Largest Museum of the Netherlands'.

 Usage

 Every year, the 'Sufi summer school' takes place in this temple, and many Universal Sufis from around the world visit the temple each summer.

-There were plans to build accommodation to stay overnight for participants, however, in 1987 the majority of the local council for spatial planning was against extension of the complex.
+There were plans to build accommodation to stay overnight for participants; however, in 1987 the majority of the local council for spatial planning was against extension of the complex.